twilson63/permaweb-cookbook/languages/README.md

 ## Translate script

 A convenience script at `languages/translate.mjs` can auto-translate UI strings, sidebars, and documentation files using OpenRouter / GPT.

-It will also add a language definition to `languages/def.js` if the language is new.
+> :warning: This script is intended to help bootstrap a new language, but the output will likely need manual review and editing.
+Please do not use the machine translation for production use without reviewing the output first.

 ### Prerequisites